Last updated: September 7, 2024

 Definitely get a sim card when you land in Bangkok.
 You can usually get one right inside the arrivals section at the airport, and shouldn’t cost you more than $10 to get connected with internet for your trip.

 I usually get the AIS traveller sim, which is a good option for up to a month.
-Any longer than that and you probably want to get a local prepaid plan.
+You can always just extend it later through the app or at a convenience store or AIS store if you need to.
 People that work in these phone stores usually speak at least elementary English, so it’s not difficult to get everything sorted.

 Where to PARTY in Bangkok